rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 0. In your email client, open the email with subject "Download Your Foundation 6 Templates" and click "Download Templates" - the `all-f6-templates.zip` to your Downloads folder.

 0. In Finder, double-click on the zip file to expand it.
-0. Open the demo page for each:
+0. Open the demo page for each

    * <a target="_blank" href="https://foundation.zurb.com/templates-previews-sites-f6/agency.html">agency.html</a>
    * <a target="_blank" href="https://foundation.zurb.com/templates-previews-sites-f6/blog-simple.html">blog-simple.html</a> (single column)